RIPE-NCC/ripe-database-documentation/docs/15.Reference-Manual/01-Reference-Manual.md

 * SUB-ALLOCATED PA

-* <font color="green">EARLY-REGISTRATION</font>

 * NOT-SET

 Please refer to the RIPE Document [IPv4 Address Allocation and Assignment Policies in the RIPE NCC Service Region](https://www.ripe.net/ripe/docs/ipv4-policies) for further information.
-Please refer to <font color="red">OBSOLETE LINK [10](https://www.ripe.net/ripe/docs/ripe-239)</font> regarding usage of the LIR-PARTITIONED status value.

 For **inet6num**, &lt;status&gt; can have one of the following values:

 * ALLOCATED-BY-RIR - For allocations made by an RIR to an LIR.